 You can make a pledge in one of three easy ways:

 1. In worship, on Commitment Sunday, the St. Bart’s community comes together to pledge.

 2. Declare your pledge by clicking here and submit our online pledge card.

 2. By contacting Jama Toung at or 212-378-0278.

 When you or your household signs a pledge card for support, you are making a statement.
 A signed pledge card is a sign of your commitment to Christ and the Church.
 Your pledge also helps the Vestry, clergy, and staff as they craft the annual church budget.

-Stewardship gifts cover over 60% of the church’s operating budget and enable us to open our doors to all.
-Your gifts support the diverse ministries of St. Bart’s including live and virtual worship, education, fellowship, faith-formation, youth and family programs, and outreach.
+Stewardship gifts cover half of the church’s operating budget and enable us to open our doors to all.
+Your gifts support the diverse ministries of St. Bart’s including live and virtual worship, education, fellowship, faith-formation, pastor care, youth and family programs, and outreach.
 All of St. Bart’s ministries are designed to renew our hearts and minds so that we may fully experience Christ’s love.
 Clergy, musicians, and staff combine their talents to create transcendent worship and to support ministry to our city, the nation, and the world.

 Yes, your gifts are tax-deductible.
 St. Bart’s is a registered 501(c)(3) nonprofit organization with a Federal Tax ID# of 13-5651315.
 All donations to St. Bart’s, aside from tickets or registration fees for events, are fully tax-deductible.

 Yes.
 Your preferences around recognition will be honored.
 Donors are informed in advance when there will be a listing of donors, and requests to be anonymous are always honored.
 St. Bart’s holds donor information in confidence and does not share it with anyone.